 Do you think you can rock like Frank Zappa?
 Score a touchdown like Doug Flutie?
 If you want to be featured here one day, get your start with the organization that makes a difference for all Arab Americans.
 Click here to find out more about AAI’s Internship Program.

 You talk about courage … How about America’s and the world’s first jet ace?
 He was the Korean War hero, U.S. Air Force Col. James Jabara.
 In World War II, Army officers like Maj.
 Gen. Fred Safay fought alongside Gen. Patton, and Brig.
 Gen. Elias Stevens served on Gen. Eisenhower’s staff.

 And in 1944, one of our Navy’s ships, the destroyer escort USS Naifeh, was named in honor of an Arab American hero, Navy Lt.
 Alfred Naifeh of Oklahoma.
 Retired Brigadier General James J. David served as Company Commander of the famous 101st Airborne Division in Vietnam in 1969 and 1970.
 More recently, West Point graduate and retiredfour-star Gen. George Joulwan was the NATO Supreme Allied Commander of Europe, where he commanded both European and U.S. troops.
 Brig.
 Gen. William J. Jabour is the Director of the Air Force Program Executive Office for Fighter and Bomber programs in charge of the F-22 System Program Office (SPO).
 General John Abizaid is the former head of U.S. Central Command in Iraq.

-Some of us work in our nation’s capital, like veteran Congressmen Nick Joe Rahall II (West Virginia), Ray LaHood (Illinois), Charles Boustany (Louisiana), Darrell Issa (California), Senator John E. Sununu (New Hampshire) and former Congressman John Baldacci who is now the Governor of Maine.
+Some of us work in our nation’s capital, like veteran Congressmen Nick Joe Rahall II (West Virginia), Ray LaHood (Illinois), Charles Boustany (Louisiana), Darrell Issa (California), Senator John E. Sununu (New Hampshire) and former Congressman and Governor of Maine, John Baldacci.